xianlin7/BATFormer/README.md

 * more details please see the requirements.txt

 ## Datasets
+* The ACDC dataset could be acquired from [here](https://www.creatis.insa-lyon.fr/Challenge/acdc/)
 * The ISIC 2018 dataset could be acquired from [here](https://challenge.isic-archive.com/data/)
-* The ACDC dataset could be acquired from [here](https://www.creatis.insa-lyon.fr/Challenge/acdc/)
-* The GlaS dataset could be acquired from [here](https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/)

 ## Training
 Commands for training